 It is not possible they can abide in the Presence of God’s Glory in their untransformed state.
 There is neither sin nor self-seeking of any kind in the Kingdom of Heaven, in the new Jerusalem.
 If the Lord Jesus deems them worthy of salvation, they will be instructed in righteousness.

-And all thy children shall be taught of the Lord; and great shall be the peace of thy children.
+All your children shall be taught by the LORD, and great shall be the peace of your children.
 (Isaiah 54:13)

 That which defiles never shall be permitted to enter the new Jerusalem.
 If we are not clear on this point we are in deception.
 The new Jerusalem includes no unchanged personalities who are there by the Lord’s mercy.
 All the inhabitants are holy.
 All know the Lord from the least to the greatest.
 All are righteous in behavior.
 All are obedient to God the Father and to the Lamb of God, Christ.